 Preparation like this, all adds to your own sense of confidence and ultimately helps ease any nerves on the day.

 There are a number of different types of questions which could be asked.
 Make yourself aware of these, so that you can both identify them and know how to begin to answer them.
-Common types are:
+The common types of interview questions are below.

 Ice breaker questions